DavidVentura/blog/blog/raw/withings-re/POST.md

     setKlSecret(association.klSecret); // <--
 ```

-i got the secret key from a previous capture; where the phone _told_ the watch what the key would be
+so: it's _some value_ that we receive during association (pairing?), and store, keyed by the device's (watch's) MAC address.

-(censored because i don't know if it's sensitive)
+I got the secret key from a previous capture (censored because i don't know if it's sensitive); where the phone _told_ the watch what the key would be

 ```
 Command: 0x0134 (CMD_ASSOCIATION_KEYS_SET)